 London Tilbury cruise terminal

-Most (all large) cruise ships to London UK dock at Port Tilbury - on the River Thames' north bank.
+Most (all large) cruise liners to London UK dock at Port Tilbury - on the River Thames' north bank.
 Smaller ships may dock at the London City's "Greenwich Pier" (located near to the "Cutty Sark for Maritime Greenwich" and close to the Greenwich railway station).

 Currently, London cruise port's two moorings (used by smaller ships) are Tower Bridge Upper and Greenwich Ship Tier (a small floating pontoon that serves vessels with LOA length up to 748 ft / 228 m).
 The 3rd mooring (used by Fred Olsen and CMV / Cruise Maritime Voyages) is in Essex (Tilbury Docks), located approx 20 ml / 30 km down the Thames River.